agiza/drupal_remote_scripts/README.md

 ### Permissions

 Ensure that these scripts are made executable.
-For example:

-chmod 740 -R ~/scripts/drupal_remote_scripts

 ## Config